 Outside of the museum walls, commercial and alternative galleries abound.
 Some venues have stood the test of time (and the reinvention of the Pearl District), while others are upstarts looking to make a splash with young artists and new media.
 Cornerstones like PDX Contemporary Art and Elizabeth Leach Gallery show a mixture of local and international emerging and mid-career artists.
 Their exhibitions run the gamut from photography to abstract painting to more conceptual considerations.
 Russo Lee Gallery, Charles A. Hartman Fine Art, Augen Gallery and Froelick Gallery all continue this trend, with a mixture of original works from prominent locals and the occasional blue-chip name.

-Nearby, younger spaces like Hap Gallery and Upfor focus on video, new media and installations that speak to Portland’s place in the ever-decentralizing art world.
+Nearby, younger spaces like Upfor focus on video, new media and installations that speak to Portland’s place in the ever-decentralizing art world.
 Straddling the area between traditional gallery and alternative exhibition space, PNCA’s 511 Gallery, Adams & Ollman, and Fourteen30 Contemporary stand at the edge of the avant-garde.
 Meanwhile, the venerable nonprofit Blue Sky Gallery has a long history of advocacy and showing first-rate photography.

 Beyond the more traditional models, some spaces fully embrace the moniker of “alternative space,” playing host to exhibitions, performances, publications and films.
 The Everett Station Lofts are a group of combined living and work spaces in Northwest Portland, focusing on small galleries and project spaces with an immersive and community-oriented approach.
 Other exhibition spaces like S1, Yale Union, and the Portland Museum of Modern Art expand on these ideas to showcase emerging artists and more experimental endeavors.